-Bike safety advocate Tim Potter gets special recognition
+Bike safety advocate Tim Potter earns special recognition

 April 11, 2017

-Sustainable Transportation Manager Tim Potter received an award in March 2017 for leadership from the League of American Bicyclists.
+Tim Potter of Surplus and Recycling received the award 2017 Bicycle Friendly America Leadership Award from the League of American Bicyclists.

-Potter has been recognized for his efforts with the Bike Friendly America program that helps to encourage communities to become more bike friendly.
-After advocating to create a program for colleges, Potter played a huge part in developing the application process and the program itself.
+Potter was recognized for his efforts with the Bike Friendly America program.
+After advocating to create a a similar program for colleges, Potter played a major role in developing the application process and the program itself.

-Potter also helps neighboring communities outside the university improve their bike friendliness, so bike safety is encouraged past MSU’s campus.
-In addition, he is a League Certified Instructor, so he can officially teach bike safety to those who need it.
+Potter also helps neighboring communities outside the university improve their bike friendliness so bike safety is encouraged beyond MSU’s campus.
+In addition, he is a League certified instructor, so he can officially teach bike safety.